Aperrett/TAF/README.md

 <h2>TAF Native</h2>
 <h3>Pre-Requirements</h3>
-Ruby 2.5.1 has been installed on the system. run bundle install
+Ruby 2.5.1 has to be installed on the system.

+run bundle install - to install the required gems

 <h2>To run a Test Suite using the TAF:</h2>
 ./taf.sh run {filename} [{browser}] - note: (browser is optional)